Feel-Good Cranberry Oatmeal Muffins

 - Combine the oil, applesauce, orange juice, maple syrup, eggs, and vanilla in a large bowl, whisking to combine.

-- To the same bowl, add the oat flour, cornmeal, salt, and baking soda, stirring until well combined.
+- To the same bowl, add the oat flour, salt, and baking soda, stirring until well combined.
 Add 1 cup cranberries and stir again until well incorporated.

 - Grease or line a 12-cup muffin pan with silicone liners.
 Spoon 3-4 heaping tablespoons of batter into each cup.
 Sprinkle each with the remaining 1/4 cup cranberries (a few on top of each muffin).